glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Introduction

-Packages such as \CRANpkg{glmnet} \citep{glmnet2010}, \CRANpkg{ncvreg} \citep{ncvreg2011}, and \CRANpkg{grpreg} \citep{grpreg2015} avoid this limitation for GLMs via coordinate-descent based penalized likelihood methods for variable selection, and are therefore much more scalable with respect to $p$.
-Unfortunately, none of these methods can account for random effects during their variable selection procedure.
+Packages such as \CRANpkg{glmnet} \citep{glmnet2010}, \CRANpkg{ncvreg} \citep{ncvreg2011}, and \CRANpkg{grpreg} \citep{grpreg2015} avoid this limitation for GLMs via coordinate-descent based penalized likelihood methods for variable selection, and therefore scale much better with respect to $p$.
+Unfortunately, none of these methods can account for random effects in their variable selection procedure.
 Other packages such as \CRANpkg{glmmLasso} \citep{glmmLassoManual} and \pkg{glmmixedLASSO} \citep{schelldorfer2014glmmLASSO} alternatively allow the inclusion of random effects in the model while performing variable selection, but only allow for variable selection on the fixed effects.
-Prior work has shown that simultaneous selection of fixed and random effects is advantageous because improper specification of the random effects can significantly affect the selection of the fixed effects, and vice versa \citep{bondell2010joint}.
-In addition, there may not be \textit{a priori} knowledge of which variables may vary randomly across groups in their effects.
-Therefore specification of random effects may be difficult in practical applications, particularly as the dimension of the data grows.
+Prior work has shown that simultaneous selection of fixed and random effects is desirable because improper specification of the random effects can significantly affect the selection of the fixed effects, and vice versa \citep{bondell2010joint}.
+In addition, there may not be \textit{a priori} knowledge of which variables have effects that vary randomly across groups.
+Therefore, the specification of random effects may be difficult in practical applications, particularly as the dimension of the data grows.